 Oklahoma City Zoo

-What could be more family friendly than the zoo?
-While not your typical fitness destination, the zoo has several trails all mapped out each with animal theme.
+What could be more family-friendly than the zoo?
+While not your typical fitness destination, the zoo has several trails all mapped out each with an animal theme.
 Ranging from less than half a mile to nearly three miles, the zoo is a unique option to get your crew moving.
 Bonus: Getting to see your favorite animals should help with some motivation.

 Weaving around Mitch Park in Edmond, families can take full advantage of the five miles of paved multi-use trails.
 Add to the fun with a stop at the playground, exercise station or the basketball and volleyball courts.